Practical tips and tools for growing a business

 Cost review and optimization

 As a result of a sharp drop in turnover, it is not always possible to reduce costs as quickly, which can result in losses and a lack of working capital.
 It is essential to be aware of the largest cost items and maintain them in a healthy proportion to revenue depending on the industry.
-It is recommended to review all regular invoices once a year and consider whether it is really a significant expense that cannot be lived without.
+It is recommended to review all regular invoices once a year and consider whether it is really an inconsiderable expense, without which it is impossible to live.
 Labor is often the biggest cost - it is important to evaluate the efficiency of personnel and the redistribution of responsibilities in time.
 It should be noted that successful business continuation in difficult conditions sometimes also requires such unpopular decisions as downsizing the team.

 Income planning